bio-tools/biotoolsDocs/IFB_tools.rst

 * if a tool has an option between doing one thing or another, then you should annotate the operations as distinct functions
 * if in contrast a tool always does one or more things, then you should annotate these as distinct operations within a single function
-* only specify the primary functions and operations, from a typical end-user perspective - tools often do many things to its central, advertised purpose - you don't need to describe everything!
+* only specify the primary functions and operations, from a typical end-user perspective - tools often do many other things than its central, advertised purpose - you don't need to describe everything!

 .. tip::
    *Database portal* usually provide one ore more of a common set of operations: